 The key to success is to prepare thoroughly, do your research and organise your experience in good time.
 Think about small and medium size companies as well as large organisations; it is worth contacting companies that you would eventually like to work for.
 Include in your list as possible contacts, interior design and architectural firms, design consultancies, construction companies, visual merchandising departments and theatres to ask whether you could undertake a placement with them.
 See our ‘Speculative Applications Guide’ for tips on how to write a good speculative letter.

-Consider taking part in live briefs, enter competitions and take advantage of exhibitions all are a great way of building your skills and making contacts.
+Consider taking part in live briefs, entering competitions and taking advantage of exhibitions, as all are a great way of building your skills and making contacts.
 There are likely to be opportunities to do this through your time at university, so find out what is available.
 Use your current part-time job productively, if you are working as a shop assistant take time to forge links with the visual merchandising team in your branch, it might lead to some creative work experience.

 It is also worth considering the voluntary sector for work experience.
-Careers and Employability offers current students and graduates access to a Virtual Volunteering Bank which provides opportunities through the paper-based bank located in the Careers and Employability centre.
+Careers and Employability offers current students and graduates access to a Virtual Volunteering Bank which provides opportunities.

 Tips to build experience